hulihanapplications/humanizer/README.md

 # Humanizer

 Humanizer is a very simple CAPTCHA method.
 It has a localized YAML file with questions and answers which is used to validate that the user is an actual human.
 Any model that includes ActiveModel::Validations should work.
 Our aim is to be database and mapper agnostic, so if it doesn't work for you, open an issue.
-Humanizer only works with Rails 3.

 ## Installation